-TUSCALOOSA, Ala. – Two University of Alabama students received Fulbright Student Research Awards and nine have won Fulbright English Teaching Assistantship Awards for the 2020–2021 academic year.
+TUSCALOOSA, Ala. – Three University of Alabama students received Fulbright Student Research Awards and 10 have won Fulbright English Teaching Assistantship Awards for the 2020–2021 academic year.

 The Fulbright Program is the most prestigious U.S. international exchange program, offering opportunities for students, scholars and professionals.
 The Fulbright Award of the U.S. Department of State offers one-year grants for independent study and research, and for English teaching assistantships overseas.

 The highly competitive program selects about 1,500 award recipients from over 11,000 applicants each year.
 UA has received national recognition as a Top Producing Institution for Fulbright U.S. Students four of the last five years.